auth0/Auth0.swift/EXAMPLES.md

 The Authentication API client will only produce `AuthenticationError` error values.
 You can find the error information in the `info` dictionary of the error value.
 Check the [API documentation](https://auth0.github.io/Auth0.swift/documentation/auth0/authenticationerror) to learn more about the available `AuthenticationError` properties.

+> **Warning**
-> ⚠️ Do not parse or otherwise rely on the error messages to handle the errors.
+> Do not parse or otherwise rely on the error messages to handle the errors.
 The error messages are not part of the API and can change.
 Use the [error types](https://auth0.github.io/Auth0.swift/documentation/auth0/authenticationerror/#topics) instead, which are part of the API.

 [Go up ⤴](#examples)